 Yet, if you don’t want to read whole dialogues, there are certain quotes by Plato that shed light on his main ideas.
 Moreover, they can prove to be important and helpful when analysing and questioning our own lives.

-8 important and interesting Plato quotes that are helpful and relevant to us today
+8 important and interesting quotes by Plato that are helpful and relevant to us today

 Plato’s dialogues eloquently provide us with theories and ideas about ultimately how to improve society and ourselves so we can become fulfilled beings.
 They demonstrate the need for reason and analysis in our lives; only then can we truly reach the good life.